SNHD-Development/FormSchemaRender/README.md

 ### Version

 * 0.0.7 - Fix Button Decision on Read Mode.
+		- Add Decimals Options for Number Type.
+		- Button Decision can render data if found more than one.
+		- Fix Image Type when render, if it can render using lighbox will do that else will link to the new page.

 * 0.0.6 - Add Copy to Clipboard button, Button Decision type and fix ie 7 Styles.